Delve.ai

 synthetic persona workflow

-Synthetic data and user research
+Synthetic data and market research

-Fast-forward to the 21st century, and we have synthetic consumer data generated by AI and ML algorithms.
 You know that LLMs digest a huge amount of training data from books, academic journals, newspapers, and more to synthesize human-like responses in a text-based format.
 They can summarize text, answer questions, and even write poems.
-LLMs are continuously learning entities—they learn from their mistakes.
+LLMs are continuously learning entities – they learn from their mistakes.
+This data processing and learning ability lets them create synthetic panels, generate data, and help in user research.

+Synthetic data is gaining popularity with companies nowadays since it allows them to test scenarios and conduct research studies without worrying about data protection laws.
 Cost and time also play a big part.
-As explained before, quantitative and qualitative research have high costs associated with them – you need to process data, gather respondents, set a time, and conduct interviews to discover trends and patterns in consumer behavior.
-Synthetic data easily helps researchers develop new workflows and simulate several scenarios.
+As explained before, quantitative and qualitative research have high costs associated with them; you need to gather respondents, set a time, conduct interviews, and process data to discover trends and patterns in consumer behavior.

 Creating Synthetic Users with Delve AI: Plus Other ChatGPT Prompts